Sulforaphane: benefits, dosage, contraindications

 Autism ✪✪✪✪✪

-The effects of sulforaphane on autism are variable according to studies.
-In children aged 4 to 12 years, 10-20 mg of sulforaphane per day, combined with risperidone for 10 weeks, reduced irritability by 14% and hyperactivity by 12%, without impact on social interactions or communication.
-A study on young men (13-27 years) showed that weight-based treatment (8.8 to 26.6 mg per day) for 18 weeks improved behavioral scores by 33% and social scores by 17%, with these effects disappearing after discontinuation.
-A larger clinical trial conducted on 108 participants in China showed that a 12-week sulforaphane treatment allowed one-third of the participants to reduce their symptom scores by 30% or more, according to clinicians' assessments.
-The effects were more pronounced in children over 10 years, and sulforaphane was deemed safe and well-tolerated, including in younger participants.
+The effects of sulforaphane on autism are variable across studies.
+In children aged 4 to 12 years, 10-20 mg of sulforaphane per day, combined with risperidone for 10 weeks, reduced irritability by 14% and hyperactivity by 12%, with no impact on social interactions or communication.
+A study of young males (13-27 years) showed that a weight-based treatment (8.8 to 26.6 mg per day) for 18 weeks improved behavioral scores by 33% and social scores by 17%, these effects disappearing after discontinuation.
+A larger clinical trial conducted on 108 participants in China showed that a 12-week sulforaphane treatment allowed one third of participants to reduce their symptom scores by 30% or more, according to clinician assessments.
+Effects were more pronounced in children over 10 years old, and sulforaphane was found to be safe and well tolerated, including among the youngest participants.

 Posologie